-With Megan Prager and Martin Thomson-Jones, PhD
+With Martin Thomson-Jones, PhD and Joel Grow, PhD

 Mindful Self-Compassion training teaches us how to develop the warm-hearted, connected presence we need during moments of difficulty.